elitt565/ProducerConsumer/README.md

 cargo build
 ```

-In orderto run this project, in the terminal type:
+In order to run this project, in the terminal type:
 ```
 cargo run
 ```

+###